Every time money is received for tuition or fees, by cash or check, schools shall issue a pre-numbered receipt slip and retain a carbon copy.

 A) The listing should contain the school year dates, name of student, grade and amount owed.

-B) The amounts due should be reviewed as to their collectability.
+C) The amounts due should be reviewed as to their collectability monthly/quarterly.
 If an amount is deemed “uncollectible,” this should be noted on the receivable listing.

-C) The listing of uncollectible fees should be approved by the person authorized to write off receivables as “uncollectible.”
+D) The listing of uncollectible tuition/ fees should be approved by the person authorized (School President/Principal/ Pastor) to write-off receivables as “uncollectible”.

-E) On or before June 30 each year, a comprehensive listing of delinquent tuition should be reconciled to the general ledger.
+F) On or before June 30 each year, a comprehensive listing of delinquent tuition/fees should be reconciled to the general ledger.
 All differences should be investigated and reconciled and unpaid amounts should be pursued for collection in accordance with Archdiocesan collection policies.

 Reduced or forgiven tuition shall always be supported by an adjustment in FACTS.